Decorating for Spring and Easter 2020 : Vintage, Second-Hand and Thrift Store Finds

 Speaking of being stuck inside, I went ahead and tried to make our place more fun to look at all day long, by putting out some seasonal decorations, including everything I wrote about in the previous post, about the spring and Easter things I’d found at the thrift store during the past year.

-And, here’s where everything went, mixed in with other spring-like decor …
+And, here’s where those thrift store finds went, mixed in with other spring-like decor.

 ↑ The forsythia (yellow flowers) are from our bush outside. ↑

 ↑ The cat pillow looks just like our dear Eddie, who died a couple of years ago.
 Nick got it for me the Christmas after we lost him, with the warning when I unwrapped it that he wasn’t sure if it would make me sad or happy.
 It’s a bit of both.
 It was made by this artist (the link goes to her Etsy store, if you’d like one, too). ↑

 ↑ I ordered a 20″ plain square pillow insert from Amazon, that fits perfectly inside regular pillow-cases.
 When you fold the extra fabric inside, it looks just like a regular cushion, but with an easy change (and washable) cover. ↑